kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 ### §16.245   Associate Administrator review after a hearing.

-\(a\) The Associate Administrator may transfer to the FAA Assistant Administrator for Civil Rights the authority to prepare and issue Final Agency Decisions pursuant to §16.241 for appeals from a hearing concerning civil rights issues.
+\(a\) The Associate Administrator may transfer to the FAA Assistant Administrator for Civil Rights the authority to prepare and issue Final Agency Decisions pursuant to [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.241   Initial decisions, order, and appeals.|§16.241]] for appeals from a hearing concerning civil rights issues.

-\(b\) After a hearing is held, and, after considering the issues as set forth in §16.245(e), if the Associate Administrator determines that the hearing officer's initial decision or order should be changed, the Associate Administrator may:
+\(b\) After a hearing is held, and, after considering the issues as set forth in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.245   Associate Administrator review after a hearing.|§16.245]](e), if the Associate Administrator determines that the hearing officer's initial decision or order should be changed, the Associate Administrator may:

 \(1\) Make any necessary findings and issue an order in lieu of the hearing officer's initial decision or order, or